How To Visit Patan Durbar Square, Kathmandu

 Hotels Near Patan Durbar Square

 If you’re looking for accommodation in Lalitpur or near Patan Durbar Square, check out The Inn Patan.
 It has some of the very best reviews in the area and has traditional charm.
+View this property here for prices and availability.

 Conclusion